 Grade 11-12 Curriculum

-Personalised learning and mixed-age classes with continuous assessment of progress led to a Thailand MOE and English National Curriculum Grades through Lighthouse International School.
-England consistently ranks among the top countries for education worldwide.
+Personalized learning and mixed-age classes with continuous assessment of progress led to a Thailand MOE high school Diploma through Lighthouse International School and an Alberta high school diploma through Hope Christian School which is a part of the the Prairie Land District in Alberta.
+Canada consistently ranks among the top three countries for education worldwide.
 Holistic* high-standard education is perfectly adapted to the new internet-driven world, focusing on a passion for learning, project work, problem-solving, and collaboration.

 Grade 11 – Year 12 Upper High School